Waymo’s self-driving minivans get some emergency vehicle training time

 With $53 million in new funding, Movile looks to become the Tencent of Latin America

-Waymo’s self-driving Pacifica minivans recently got a dedicated testing day with the Chandler Fire & Police department, wherein the autonomous vehicles spent time in focused demo runs wherein firetrucks, police cars, motorcycles, ambulances and more navigated streets in and around the Waymo vehicles.
+Waymo’s self-driving Pacifica minivans recently got a dedicated testing day with the Chandler, Ariz.
+Fire & Police Department, wherein the autonomous vehicles spent time in focused demo runs where firetrucks, police cars, motorcycles, ambulances and more navigated streets in and around the Waymo vehicles.

 This test was the “first emergency vehicle testing day” Waymo has run with its new vehicles (they’re exposed to them in the course of the ordinary vehicle road trials, of course, but this is the first dedicated day around this testing).
-The goal was to collect as much sensor data as possible regarding the emergency vehicles, and how they sound and look as they pass, lead and trail behind the autonomous cars.
+The goal was to collect as much sensor data as possible regarding the emergency vehicles, and how they sound and look as they pass, lead and trail behind the autonomous cars

 The resulting data helps form a library from which Waymo can pull when training its vehicles on the proper behavior and set of responses to use when encountering ambulances and the like on real roads – obviously a key ingredient that needs to be addressed before public road tests can become commercial service deployments.